19.2. Kafka Data Store Parameters¶

 Integer |

 Number of kafka consumers used per feature type.
-Set to 0 to disable consuming (i.e. producer only) |
+Set to 0 to disable consuming (i.e. producer mode) |

 |